Why, good day you creative bundle of joy!

-People often ask me how I made the jump from working as an employee to starting my own full-time business.
-Welp, lemme give you the quickie version and share my story!
+People often ask me how I made the jump from working as an employee (at Starbucks!) to starting my own full-time business.

-So if you're wondering how to go from part-time to full-time in your business, here's 8 tips to take your business from part time to full-time!
-These tips especially apply to people who want to make a living from their blog or online business!
+If you're wondering how to go from part-time to full-time in your business, here's 8 tips to take your business from part time to full-time!

 1. Zero in on a niche.